bcgov/sm-bridge-service/README.md

 # Developers

-Most will just use this service out-of-the-box but if you wanted to contribute or tweak for your needs, continue reading.
+Most will just use this service out-of-the-box but if you wanted to contribute a feature, fix a bug or tweak for your needs, continue reading.

 ## Development Environment